Spot The Safety Violation: Santa’s Not the Only One on Snowy Rooftops

 - Never sit on, lean against or step on a skylight lens or any covering placed over a hole on the roof.
 (Here’s more information on protecting workers from falls through openings.)

 You should also make sure workers shovel snow from the rest of your workplace, including walkways, the parking lot and the loading docks.
-Make sure workers use proper snow shovelling techniques so they don’t get hurt—or have a heart attack.
+Make sure workers use proper snow shoveling techniques so they don’t get hurt—or have a heart attack.